Kush Nama: Story

-The work encompasses events that take place during the reigns of the mythical kings of Iran, Zahhak and Faridun.
+The work encompasses events that take place during the reigns of the mythical kings of Iran, the evil Zahhak and the heroic Faridun.
 In a section at the beginning, the story deals with the heroism, triumphs, deceit and philandering of the character Kush the Tusked.
 The claim of Kush the Tusked being divine is also recounted in the story.
 The tale starts with the dragon-fiend king Zahhak who was on the verge of slaying Jamshid.
 Zahhak predicts that a person from Jamshid's royal line shall avenge his death.
 In order to circumvent this prediction, Zahhak sends his brother Kush to Čin (parts of China and Central Asia in Persian mythology) to get rid of Jamshid's off-springs.
 These off-springs have in their possession, the chronicle called the Andarz-e Jamshid ("Jamshid's Testament"), a book that foretells events in the family's future and counsels them on what to do when they do.
 Based on the advice of this book, Jamshid's descendants remain hidden, roaming the forests and stay away from the reach of Kush.
 While looking for Jamshid's descendants, Kush stumbles upon the Pilguš (literally, the "elephant-eared") Tribe.
 He battles this tribe and takes a woman from the tribe as his bride.
 The woman bears him an elephant-eared and tusked son.
 But when Kush sees the hideous like face of his son, he flies into an angry range.
 He kills his wife for giving birth to such a demonic creature.
 Subsequently, he abandons his son in the forest that was the hiding place of the house of Jamshid.

 During this time, Abtin (pronounced as Ābtin), the third generation of Jamshid's line (Jamšid > Nunak > Mahāru > Ābtin) appears in the story.
 Abtin's wife provides shelter to the tusked and elephant-eared son of Kush and he is raised in Abtin's family.
 The child shows extraordinary examples of physical fighting and he fights for a while against his father Kush in Abtin's army.
 However, once Kush and his son recognize each other, they join forces against Abtin.
 Abin's clan who is now under attack from both Kush and his son consults the chronicle of Jamshid.
 The chronicle advises that whenever he finds himself in trouble, he should seek refuge with the king of Māchin (inner China in Persian literature).
 Māchin itself has two section: one which borders Čin and is ruled by a king named Bahak; the other is island which a month's journey and ruled by the King Teyhur.